ValleyCamp/AllStarHelper/README.md

 # AllStar Helper
 This tool converts data from various data sources to text, and then converts that text to voice files which can be played by an [AllStarLink](https://www.allstarlink.org/) node

+## Usage:
+Put the compiled binary and the config file in your /etc/asterisk/custom/ folder.
+Run the app.
+(Also: Set up a CRON job to run the app every so often, and update your asterisk rpt.conf file to utilize the output generated.)

 ## Data Sources:
 Currently supported data sources are:
 * USGS River Gauging Stations